Capt George WE Poe

 To the best of my knowledge, George WE Poe was never an owner or partner on any of steamers he worked.

 If you live long enough, you turn into history.
-George WE Poe lived almost 99 years.
+George WE Poe was born during the John Tyler’s presidency and in his lifetime he saw 23 different presidential administrations.
+He departed shy of 99 years during the third term of Franklin D Roosevelt.
 He lived the history of the rise and decline of the steamboat epoch.

 Capt Frederick Way, Jr., Over the Hills to Georgetown, (Waterways Journal) (St Louis, MO, (Nov 30, 1940)).

 Capt WC Dugan, The Passing of George Poe, (Waterways Journal) (St Louis, MO, (Mar 13, 1943)).

 Capt Frederick Way, Jr., The Steamboating Poe Family, (S&D Reflector (Dec 1965)).

 Alexander C McIntosh, Georgetown – Its Early Settlers and Their River Boat Experiences, Presentation to the Beaver County Genealogical Society, 5 Apr 1983.

 All Rights Reserved